amoldighe/amoldighe.github.io/_posts/2026-03-06-postgres-fundamentals.md

 Stores the status and metadata of all currently active backend processes; it is primarily used to generate "snapshots" for MVCC, helping the system decide which data versions are visible to which users at any given moment.

 ## Storage
-Postgres seperates logics of how querries are executed from the storage i.e. how data is stored on disk.
+Postgres seperates logics of how querries are executed and storage i.e. how data is stored on disk.

 On disk, PostgreSQL organizes data into a specific hierarchy designed for reliability and fast retrieval.
 Here is a breakdown of the primary storage structures: